Donor Impact Stories

 For more information on our Adopt-A-Tree programs please contact Milo Dron, Senior Development Officer at mdron@vandusen.org or by phone at (250) 397-0390.

-• +Planting Seeds for our Teaching Garden
++-Planting Seeds for our Learning Garden

 Throughout Metro Vancouver our local habitats are decreasing as a result of urbanization.
 This causes stress on native plants, pollinators and populations.
-As a living laboratory, the Teaching Garden will increase awareness of this issue, and will highlight the inter-connectivity of life to students.
+As a living laboratory, the Learning Garden will increase awareness of this issue, and will highlight the inter-connectivity of life to students.

-In addition, the Teaching Garden will serve as an example for schools, supporting them to create their own gardens.
+In addition, the Learning Garden will serve as an example for schools, supporting them to create their own gardens.
 We will use the space to show teachers how to build a garden in a way that promotes biodiversity and demonstrates the importance of native species.
 Our hope is to inspire future projects in environmental education around British Columbia and Canada in order to support our local ecosystem and natural world.

 To donate click here!

-• +Supporting and Welcoming All Children!
++-Supporting and Welcoming All Children!

 Since 2019, VBGA summer camps have hired a Special Needs and Inclusion camp leader.
 VBGA created this position in response to campers who are eager to participate, but experience barriers to their camp experience success.
 These leaders ensure children enjoy a successful camp experience through meeting all of their needs – including medical, emotional, mental, and physical.